Sobes.tech

 Sound familiar?

-The problem is that without context, AI is a blank slate.
+Without context, AI is a blank slate.

 Contexts solve this problem.